AET-DevOps25/team-git-it-together/docs/problem-statement.md

 ### Main Functionality

-* **Content Aggregation:** Automatically collect and classify technical tutorials, in-depth articles, and relevant documentation from a curated list of trustworthy sources.
-This content forms the basis for our learning materials.
+* **Content Aggregation:** Automatically gather and organize technical articles, blog posts, and tutorials from trusted sources to create learning materials.
 * **Personalized Learning Path Generation:** Create structured, goal-oriented learning paths tailored to a user's existing knowledge, stated learning goals, and preferred learning style.
 These paths will use AI (including RAG techniques with a vector database) to select, sequence, and present relevant content modules.
 Paths will include clear steps, learning objectives, and suggest milestones.
 * **Personalized Learning Recommendations:** Show users specific learning materials (tutorials, articles, documentation) that match their active learning paths, current skill level, and identified knowledge gaps.
 * **AI Summarization:** Use generative AI to produce concise summaries of aggregated content.
-This helps users quickly understand the key points of a learning resource and decide if it's relevant to their current learning objective within a path.
+This helps users quickly understand the key points of a learning resource and decide if it's relevant to their current learning objective.
-* **Structured Progression and Milestones:** The learning paths will incorporate progress tracking.
-We aim to guide users through modules, allowing them to mark progress and understand their journey towards achieving specific skill milestones.
-(Future enhancements could include quizzes or suggested mini-projects).
+**Structured Progression and Milestones**: Learning paths will include progress tracking to help users move through modules, mark their progress, and see how they're advancing toward key skill milestones.

 ### Who are the intended users?